237LR/tydy-legal/support-information.md

 ## Data and Privacy Support

 ### Account Deletion
-To delete your account and all associated data:
+To delete your account and all associated data, you can do it in app.
-1. Email support@tydy.app with subject "Account Deletion Request"
-2. Include your Apple ID email for verification
-3. Allow 7-10 business days for complete removal
-4. Note: This action is irreversible

-### Data Export
-To export your cleaning data:
-1. Email support@tydy.app with subject "Data Export Request"
-2. Specify desired format (CSV, JSON, PDF)
-3. Premium users receive priority processing
-4. Data will be emailed within 5 business days

 ### Privacy Concerns
 For privacy-related questions:
-- Email: privacy@tydy.app
+- Email: karoljaworsky@gmail.com
 - Review our Privacy Policy for detailed information
 - EU users have additional rights under GDPR